Object Graph Explorer

 After you have dropped an object onto the graph explorer's surface, you can change its location by dragging it to where you want it to be.
 Select an object by clicking it for additional actions, displaying extra functional buttons under the object's name.

 - Expand associations () to add all linked objects of the currently selected object onto the diagram's surface.
-This action is convenient if you want to find all dependent or impacted objects from the current one.
+This action is convenient to find all dependent or impacted objects from the current one.
 If any linked objects are not yet on the diagram, they will automatically show up together with their associations in the form of arrows.
 Another way of discovering dependencies is to add an object to the surface that already contains associated objects.
 The association will automatically draw on the diagram in such a case, indicating that you have found a dependent or an impacted object.

 - Remove an object from the diagram () if you don't want to see it in your current view.
 This action keeps the object in the catalog designer, and you can re-add it to the diagram at any time.
 If you intend to remove every object, you can use the Clear button as a shortcut located in the toolbar.